ibm-cloud-docs/resiliency/services/secrets_manager.md

 - Keys, or configurations that may be unique to the recovery region.

 The recovery instance should track data changes to primary service instance for data including groups, secrets, secret versions, certificates, event notifications,...
 Consider one of the following strategies for keeping the recovery service instance up to date:
 1. Use some combination of terraform, script or program as the source of truth.
 First update the source of truth and then use the source of truth to create/update the primary service instance and the recovery service instance.
+The versions of the script may be part of the point in time backup for the service.
 2. It is possible to create a script or program to download secrets from your primary service instance by using the Secrets Manager API or and populate the recovery service instance with the data.
 The script can take advantage of Activity Tracker audit events of the primary instance to keep the recovery instance in sync along with Code Engine.
 Customer managed backups should be kept to restore from the disaster.

 ### Customer disaster recovery
-In the event of a customer declared disaster, redirect your applications to the Secrets Manager instance in the second region or optionally insert into the retry code within your application to redirect requests to the second region.
+In the event of a customer declared disaster in the primary region the service in the recovery region will be used.
+Redirect your applications to the Secrets Manager instance in the second region or optionally insert into the retry code within your application to redirect requests to the second region.

 ### Customer recovery from BYOK loss
 If your service instance was provisioned by using the root key from either Key Protect or IBM Cloud® Hyper Protect Crypto Services (HPCS) and you accidentally deleted the root key, open a case and include the following information: